Decentralized Learning in Online Queuing Systems: A decentralized algorithm

 This section describes the decentralized algorithm \algoname, whose pseudocode is given in \cref{algo1}.
 Due to space constraints, all the proofs are postponed to \cref{app:proofs}. \algoname\ assumes all queues \textit{a priori} know the number $N$ of queues in the game and have a unique rank or \textit{id} in $[N]$.
 Moreover, the existence of a shared randomness between all queues is assumed.
 The \textit{id} assumption is required to break the symmetry between queues and is classical in multiplayer bandits without collision information.
 On the other side, the shared randomness assumption is equivalent to the knowledge of a common seed for all queues, which then use this common seed for their random generators.
 A similar assumption is used in multiplayer bandits \citep{bubeck2020ccoperative}.

 \algoname\ is inspired by the celebrated $\varepsilon$-greedy strategy.
-With probability $\varepsilon_t = (N+K)t^{-\frac{1}{5}}$, at each time step, queues explore the different problem parameters as described below.
+With probability $\varepsilon_t = (N+K)t^{-\frac{1}{5}}$, at each time step, queues explore the different parameters $\lambda_i$ and $\mu_i$ as described below.
 Otherwise with probability $1-\varepsilon_t$, they exploit the servers.
 Each queue $i$ then sends a packet to a server following a policy solely computed from its local estimates $\hat{\lambda}^i, \hat{\mu}^i$ of the problem parameters $\lambda$ and $\mu$.
 The shared randomness is here used so that exploration simultaneously happens for all queues.
-If exploration/exploitation was not synchronized between the queues, an exploiting queue could collide with an exploring queue, biasing the estimates $\hat{\lambda}^i, \hat{\mu}^i$ of the latter. \paragraph{Exploration.} When exploring, queues choose either to explore the servers' parameters $\mu_k$ or the other queues' parameters $\lambda_i$ as described in \cref{alg:explore} below.
+If exploration/exploitation was not synchronized between the queues, an exploiting queue could collide with an exploring queue, biasing the estimates $\hat{\lambda}^i, \hat{\mu}^i$ of the latter.

+\paragraph{Exploration.} When exploring, queues choose either to explore the servers' parameters $\mu_k$ or the other queues' parameters $\lambda_i$ as described in \cref{alg:explore} below.
 In the former case, all queues choose different servers at random (if they have packets to send).
 These rounds are used to estimate the servers means: $\hat{\mu}^i_k$ is the empirical mean of server $k$ observed by the queue $i$ for such rounds.
 Thanks to the shared randomness, queues pull different servers here, making the estimates unbiased.

 In the latter case, queues explore each other in a pairwise fashion.
 When queues $i$ and $j$ explore each other at round $t$, each of them sends their \textbf{most recent} packet to some server $k$, chosen uniformly at random, if and only if a packet appeared during round~$t$.
 In that case, we say that \textit{the queue $i$ explores $\lambda_j$} (and vice versa).
 To make sure that $i$ and $j$ are the only queues choosing the server $k$ during this step, we proceed as follows: \begin{itemize}[leftmargin=1cm, topsep=0pt] \itemsep{0.5em} \item queues sample a matching $\pi$ between queues at random.
 To do so, the queues use the same method to plan an all-meet-all (or round robin) tournament, for instance Berger tables \citep{Berger}, and choose uniformly at random which round of the tournament to play.
 If the number of queues $N$ is odd, in each round of the tournament, one queue remains alone and does nothing. \item the queues draw the same number $l \sim \mathcal{U}([K])$ with their shared randomness.
 For each pair of queues $(i,j)$ matched in $\pi$, associate $k_{(i,j)} = l + \min(i,j) \mod{K}+1$ to this pair.
 The queues $i$ and $j$ then send to the server $k_{(i,j)}$. \end{itemize}